83 (film): Plot

+English batsmen score heavily to start.
+Balwinder Sandhu's bowling suffers from his fiancée having ended their engagement.
+Kirti Azad takes Ian Botham's wicket.
+England is 213 all out.
+In the second inning Amarnath and Yashpal Sharma build runs until Amarnath is run out.
+During the partnership of Dev and Patil, Patil hits a four to qualify India for the finals.
+Amarnath is named Player of the Match.

+India faces the West Indies again in the final on 25 June at Lord's.
+Gavaskar is dismissed for two runs, Srikkanth scores 38.
+India is all out for 183, the lowest score in the World Cup final.
+Dev inspires his team to restrict the West Indies score.

-The team steps onto the field with a rousing reception in the common room.
-In the second inning, Sandhu takes the wicket of Gordon Greenidge which gives India a lead.
-However, Richards launches a barrage of boundaries especially when Madan Lal is bowling.
-Madan Lal asks Dev to let him bowl another over as Richards underestimates him and Dev gives him another over to bowl.
-He bowls to Richards and Richards lofts in the air for six (as shown in the opening sequence of the film) but is caught out by Dev.
-This proves to be the turning point of the match.
-With Richards dismissed, the wickets of West Indies fall rapidly with Amarnath taking 3 wickets.
-When West Indies are 9 wickets down, Amarnath bowls to Holding who's the last batsman.
-Holding misses it and the ball hits his pads.
-Amarnath and the whole team appeal for the dismissal and Holding is given out leading to India winning the World Cup.
-The squad rushes towards the dressing room and the jubilant crowd rushes over on the ground and celebrations begin all over the country.
-A young Sachin Tendulkar back in Mumbai makes a promise that he would play for the Indian cricket team.
-Amarnath is named Player of the Match and Dev lifts the trophy along with the Indian team.
+In the second inning, Sandhu gives India a lead taking the wicket of Gordon Greenidge.
+Richards launches a barrage of boundaries off Madan Lal's bowling, until Richards lofts in the air for six but is caught out by Dev.
+West Indies wickets fall rapidly.
+With West Indies nine wickets down, Amarnath bowls to last batsman Michael Holding.
+The ball hits his pads.
+Amarnath, the team, and the crowd roar "Howzat?"
+Holding is given out and India wins the World Cup.
+The squad rushes to the dressing rooms as the crowd invades and celebrations begin in India.
+A young Sachin Tendulkar in Mumbai promises he will play cricket for India.
+Amarnath is named Player of the Match and Dev, with the Indian team, lifts the trophy.

-As the credits roll, the real Kapil Dev is shown sharing his experience of winning the World Cup along with a montage of vintage photographs of the team.
+The real Kapil Dev gives his experience of winning the World Cup as the credits roll.